Paradoxrc/Paradoxrc/README.md

 ## 👨‍💻 About Me
-- 🎓 Currently studying for BSc.Information Technology(Hons) in University of Moratuwa**.
+- 🎓 Currently studying for BSc.Information Technology(Hons) in University of Moratuwa.
 - 💡 I love exploring topics around **Computational Neuroscience**, **AI/ML**, and **Game Development**.
 - 🎮 In my free time, I work on indie game projects, play games and do music